anoopsarkar/anoopsarkar.github.io/firstcontact.md

 ---

 <div class="alert alert-danger">
-I am unable to take on any new students for the forseeable future.
+I am planning to take on a few students starting in Fall 2024.
+Please apply for SFU graduate studies in Computer Science using their [usual process](https://www.sfu.ca/computing/prospective-students/graduate-students/admissions.html).
 If you have emailed me about a potential undergraduate or graduate research position (such as Masters or PhD admission) please note that I cannot individually respond to each of you.
-Stay safe and all the best with your career!
+If you have applied for a MSc or PhD position and if you have listed me as a potential supervisor then I will be evaluating your application.
+Please be aware that there are close to a hundred applications for only a few open positions.
 </div>

 <div class="alert alert-info">